KatherineMichel/python-and-django-resources/README.md

 https://twitter.com/vbhvsgr/status/1122901493877805058 | Vaibhav Sagar on Twitter: "a compiler is a function that turns a sequence into a tree, turns that tree into a graph, and then turns that graph back into a sequence"

 Very important!!!!!!!
-https://github.com/python-leap/book | python-leap/book: Lightweight Enterprise Application Architecture Patterns with Python, the Book
+https://github.com/python-leap/book | python-leap/book: Pythonic Application Architecture Patterns, the Book
+https://twitter.com/hjwp/status/1124403310721753088 | Harry Percival on Twitter: "@KatiMichel @brandon_rhodes new book - https://t.co/F9aJA1zWZH feedback high or low level much appreciated!"

 TDD
 https://en.wikipedia.org/wiki/Test-driven_development | Test-driven development - Wikipedia